LatimerLab/postfire-management/README.md

 Files not related to analytical components of the project (e.g., field visit notes and presentations) are stored in the project Box folder: https://ucdavis.box.com/v/postfire-management.
 Contact me for access.

-### Summary of repository organization and key files
+### Summary of repository organization, key files, and data details

 The data files for analysis are in data/field-processed/compiled-processed/.
 These data files have been cleaned and pre-processed based on raw data (e.g., fuels data has been converted from counts to Mg/ha; density of subsampled trees has been increased to account for subsampling).
 The raw entered data are in data/field-raw.
 The script to process the raw data is scripts/field-data-carpentry/compile_field_data.R